-Okay, so these are extremely difficult questions to ask, but we believe very important ones to answer – what if the worst were to happen and you or your partner were no longer around?
+Since having children, and more recently getting a new mortgage, there were some extremely difficult questions we needed to ask ourselves – most notably, what if the worst were to happen and you or your partner were no longer around?

 - Afford the monthly mortgage repayments?

 - Pay ongoing household bills?

 (Would you have to downsize, causing more family disruption)

 - Would you need to return to work in order to meet living costs?